 Senator Fain was first elected to the state Senate in 2010 and was re-elected to a second term in 2014.
-He is a member of the Transportation, Early Learning and K-12 Education, Financial Institutions & Insurance and Rules committees.
-Fain also serves on the Legislative Evaluation and Accountability Program Committee.
-He is also the vice chair of the transportation budget and a member of Senate Leadership as Majority Floor Leader.
+He is currently a member of the Ways and Means, Rules, and Health and Long Term Care Committees, and previously served as vice chair of the Transportation and Early Learning and K-12 Education Committees and as a long-term member of the Financial Institutions and Insurance Committee.
+Fain also fills the role of Minority Floor Leader after serving as Majority Floor Leader from 2013 through 2017.

-Fain is an active community member and serves on the board of directors for Auburn Youth Resources, the Auburn Public Schools Foundation, and the Highline Community College Foundation.
-He also was an award-winning high school swim coach for the Highline and Renton school districts.
+Fain is an active community member and has volunteered on the boards of directors for Auburn Youth Resources, the Auburn Public Schools Foundation, Sports in Schools, and the Highline Community College Foundation.
+He was an award-winning high school swim coach for the Highline and Renton school districts.

-Prior to his election Fain served more than a decade in local government, most recently as chief of staff for District 7 of the King County Council.
-In 2008 he sponsored a countywide reform initiative, which passed overwhelmingly to make King County Council positions non-partisan.
+In 2008 he sponsored a countywide reform initiative, which passed overwhelmingly, to make King County Council positions non-partisan.

 Fain earned his juris doctorate and master of business administration degrees from Seattle University after graduating from the University of Washington with a bachelor’s degree in political science.

 He lives in Auburn with his wife Steffanie, son Moxon, and dog Waffles.